darsys/ioServer/README.md

 ## Getting Started

-Project should be downloadable and npm should install the reqs.
+Project should used with caution as it is alpha and in development.
+If you can't figure it out you probably should not use it yet.

 ## Built With